montmorillonite-CN/light-django/README.md

 pip install light-django
 ```

-2. Create a new `light-django` project by running these commands below in your Terminal({name} is you project name):
+2. Create a new `light-django` project by running these commands below in your Terminal(`name` is your project name):
 ```bash
 light-django newproject {name}
 ```